Heritage Creek Farm & Education Center

 Join us as we celebrate the land, the seasons, and the connections we share through agriculture and nature at Heritage Creek Farm.

-We offer a variety of programs to bring the farm into the classroom.
-We have agricultural-based curriculum for students of all ages.
+We offer a variety of programs to bring the farm into the classroom and other settings.
+We have agricultural-based curriculum for people of all ages.
 Contact us for more information.
-We are happy to design a farm-to-school activity in your classroom to meet your curricular goals.
+We are happy to design a farm-to-school activity for your classroom or a program for your organization's event.

 About our farm